dabster-inc/curriculum/Hadoop Administration.md

 # Hadoop Administration with the Power of DevOps

-### We upskill our candidates on various technologies such as:
+### We upskill our candidates on various technologies & skills, such as:
 * Linux Administration
 * Computer Hardware & Networking
 * Cloud Computing (GCP/AWS/Azure)